-- 52. That the rules regarding the composition and workings of the supervision and control committees should appear in the Regulations of the Board of Directors and that they should be consistent with those applying to legally mandatory committees in accordance with the foregoing recommendations, including: - a) That they be composed exclusively of non-executive directors, with a majority of independent directors. - b) That their chairpersons be independent directors. - c) That the Board of Directors select members of these committees taking into account their knowledge, skills and experience and the duties of each committee; discuss their proposals and reports; and require them to render account of their activities and of the work performed in the first plenary session of the Board of Directors held after each committee meeting. - d) That the committees be allowed to avail themselves of outside advice when they consider it necessary to perform their duties. - e) That their meetings be recorded and the minutes be made available to all directors.
+- a.
+That they be composed exclusively of non-executive directors, with a majority of independent directors. - b.
+That their chairpersons be independent directors. - C. That the Board of Directors select members of these committees taking into account their knowledge, skills and experience and the duties of each committee; discuss their proposals and reports; and require them to render account of their activities and of the work performed in the first plenary session of the Board of Directors held after each committee meeting. - d.
+That the committees be allowed to avail themselves of outside advice when they consider it necessary to perform their duties. - e.
+That their meetings be recorded and the minutes be made available to all directors.

-Complies [X] Complies partially [] Explain [] Not applicable [] ---------------- ------------------------ ------------- --------------------
+Complies Complies partially 🗆 Explain □ Not applicable □ ------------------- --------------------- --------------------